RNA-seq-workshop

 What’s next

-So far, we managed to find lists of genes that we find interesting.
-For example, we could be interested in all genes that are differentially expressed between two conditions, or choose to zoom in to only the upregulated or downregulated genes.
+So far, we managed to find lists of differentially expressed genes.
 In the next section, we will look into characterizing lists of genes using overrepresentation analysis.
 For example, we will look at GO-term enrichment.